VirtualDataLab/sphinx/docs/chapter_phil/What is probability? Bayes contra Hume.rst

 and techniques we use in statistics today (`Dienes, 2008`_).

-The most dominant name in this upcoming approach would become Sir Ronald Fisher (1890-1962), a geneticist, who coined the terms ‘null hypothesis’ and ‘significance’, and suggested a p-value of .05 as an arbitrary level to judge a result statistically significant (`Dienes, 2008`_).
-After working for years on randomization, sampling theory, experimental designs, tests of significance and analysis of variance he published a revolutionary manual for non-statisticians – Statistical Methods for Research Workers (`Fisher, 1925`_).
+The most dominant name in this upcoming approach would become Sir Ronald Fisher (1890-1962), a geneticist, who coined the terms ‘null hypothesis’ and 'significance' (`Dienes, 2008`_).
+Though often deemed the originator of the tradition of using p < .05 as an arbitrary level to judge results as statistically significant, Fisher (1926, p.
+85) was open in suggesting that each researcher should select a threshold in relation to the specific study.
+As a matter of fact, Gigerenzer et al. (`Gigerenzer, 2004`_; p.
+392) suggest that "Fisher thought that using a routine 5% level of significance indicated lack of statistical thinking".
+Fisher, after working for years on randomization, sampling theory, experimental designs, tests of significance and analysis of variance, published a revolutionary manual for non-statisticians – Statistical Methods for Research Workers (`Fisher, 1925`_).
 This manual was a game changer and helped to turn the frequentist approach into the state of the art for years to come.